-If you’re heading back to school in the near future, chances are that you’ll need a decent pair of headphones to get you through all those long study periods you have planned (or those late night gaming sessions).
+We know, it's not OK to talk about this before the Christmas break, but if you’re heading back to school in the new year, chances are you’ll need a decent pair of headphones to get you through those lengthy study periods (or those late-night gaming sessions).

-If you’ve got cash to splash, then great – those higher spec headphones are well worth buying.
-But if you’re on a strict budget, you’ll be pleased to know that you really don’t have to break the bank to get yourself a capable pair of headphones or earbuds for school, thanks to all the incredible Back to School sales taking place at the moment.
+If you’ve got cash to splash, that's great: the high-spec headphones we recommend are brilliant buys.
+But if you’re on a strict budget, you’ll be pleased to know that you really don’t have to break the bank to get yourself a capable pair of headphones or earbuds for school, college or uni – and it's always worth checking out the Back to School sales, whatever the time of year.

 Our top picks

-If you're looking for the very best headphones money can buy, the Sony WH-1000XM4 are it, delivering excellent noise-cancellation and surprising sound quality all in a lightweight, comfortable design.
+If you're looking for the very best headphones to buy, the Sony WH-1000XM4 deliver excellent noise-cancellation and surprising sound quality all in a lightweight, comfortable design.

 Read more: Sony WH-1000XM4 Wireless Headphones review